fearful-symmetry/zebrasend/README.md

 OPTIONS:
     -c, --config-file <FILE>
     -h, --help                       Print help information
-    -m, --print-mode <PRINT_MODE>    print mode to use for file and message subcommands [default: cups] [possible values: jetdirect, cups]
     -p, --printer <PRINTER>          Printer from the specified config to use [default: default] -s, --style <STYLE>              Style from the specified config to use [default: default] -V, --version                    Print version information